The following resources are available for IWA officers to download.

 To download a logo click on the icon to follow the link.
 When the image displays in your browser right click to display the sub-menu, and then save the image to your computer.

 Please note: These versions of the logo should be used in place of alternatives.
-To request a high resolution/vectored version of the logo, or if your branch requires a logo with the branch name, please contact email@example.com
+To request a high resolution/vectored version of the logo for large banners please contact email@example.com

-To request a high resolution/vectored version of the logo, or if your branch requires a logo with the branch name, please contact firstname.lastname@example.org
+To request a high resolution/vectored version of the logo, please contact firstname.lastname@example.org

 The IWA PowerPoint Template can be added to your Office Templates.